edwardaux/ScrapeKit/documentation.md

 # ScrapeKit Documentation #

 ## Installation ##
-The recommended installation method is to add ScrapeKit as a git submodule.
+The recommended installation method is to add ScrapeKit as a git submodule within your project.
+If you're unfamiliar with this technique, follow the steps outlined below.

-* Open a Terminal window and navigate to the root directory of your project, and and enter the following commands (assuming you want to install in a subdirectory called `Submodules/ScrapeKit`):
+### Register ScrapeKit as a Submodule ###
+I normally put my 3rd-party projects and submodules into a directory called `External/XXX` where `XXX` is the name of the library.
+It doesn't really matter where you put it, though.
+Run the following commands from the root of your project.

 	git submodule init
-		git submodule add git://github.com/edwardaux/ScrapeKit.git Submodules/ScrapeKit
+	git submodule add git://github.com/edwardaux/ScrapeKit.git External/ScrapeKit

-* Add the newly cloned files to your project using the *File/Add Files to…* menu item in Xcode.
+### Pull ScrapeKit from Repository ###
+The previous commands didn't actually download the ScrapeKit code yet.
+Now, run this command:

+	git submodule update --init --recursive

+### Make Your Project Aware of ScrapeKit ###
+So, now you have the latest ScrapeKit code inside your project directory.
+But Xcode still isn't aware of properly yet.
+The first step is to drag the new pulled ScrapeKit.xcodeproj into your project navigator.

+TODO screenshot here

+Then, open the *Build Phases* tab for your target, and add ScrapeKit.framework as a *Target Dependency*.

+TODO screenshot here

+Next up, add ScrapeKit.framework in the *Link Binaries with Libraries* section.

+TODO screenshot here

+And now you should be good to go.
+Perform a build.

 ## Script Layout ##
 The general layout of a script file can contain the following elements: